MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/move-all-databases.md

 Use the procedures in [Configure SQL Server security for SharePoint Server](../security-for-sharepoint-server/configure-sql-server-security-for-sharepoint-environments.md) to configure the new database server.

-The new database server must run either the same version of Windows Server and SQL Server as the existing database server or one of the following versions:
+The new database server must run either the same version of Windows Server and SQL Server as the existing database server, or one of the following versions:

 For SharePoint Server 2019: